 The elastic springy kybun mat allows any golfer to simply and effectively improve their body rotation and balance.
 Exercises and swing training are particularly effective when performed barefoot on the kybun mat.
 The instability of the springy mat strengthens body perception and balance.
 Regular exercise sessions on the kybun mat result in significantly better core stability.
 The kybun mat allows muscles to quickly regenerate after a round on the golf course.

-Many professional golfers incorporate the kybun mat into their training and are impressed by the advantages it has to offer.
+Not just professionals but golfers from all walks of life are incorporating kybun products into their training and are impressed by the advantages they have to offer.

 In short, golfers can use the kybun mat to improve their timing in terms of the entire game.

 kybun shoes can be highly beneficial for golf.

 When you walk for long distances in the kybun shoe, you train your foot coordination and proprioception.
 You can view this as complementary training to the technical training (hitting balls): Walking in the kybun shoe improves foot strength and coordination, which gives you more stability from your lower body and benefits your golf game (improved body awareness and stability from your lower body leads to more precise swings because you learn to better control your body).